jakelis/Kaggle_House_Prices/README.md

 - Featured research extension of the project that investigates the optimistic estimation effect of K-fold cross validation without nested cross validation, featured at `08_research_extension`
 - End-to-end regression pipeline with data leakage prevention practices: Use of `ColumnTransformer()` and `Pipeline()`
 - Distinguished structured vs random missingness and designed imputation strategies that preserve sementic meanng in data
-- Improved baseline model performance through feature selection and feature engineering
+- Improved baseline model performance through feature selection and feature engineering, model RMSE improved from 0.147378 from baseline model to 0.1376601 in the final ensemble, 6.59% increase

 metric used : Root Mean Square Error: √(1/n ∑ᵢ₌₁ⁿ (yᵢ − ŷᵢ)²)